-Step 4: A player diagnosed with a possible concussion may return to US Youth Soccer play only after release from a medical doctor or doctor of osteopathy specializing in concussion treatment and management
+A player diagnosed with a possible concussion may return to US Youth Soccer play only after release from a medical doctor or doctor of osteopathy specializing in concussion treatment and management.

-Step 5: If there is a possibility of a concussion, do the following:
+If there is a possibility of a concussion, do the following:

 - (1) The attached Concussion Notification Form is to be filled out in duplicate and signed by a team official of the player's team. - (2) If the player is able to do so, have the player sign and date the Form.

-If the player is not able to sign, note on the player's signature line "unavailable". - (3) If a parent/legal guardian of the player is present, have the parent/legal guardian sign and date the Form, and give the parent/legal guardian one of the copies of the completed Form. - If the parent/legal guardian is not present, then the team official is responsible for notifying the parent /legal guardian ASAP by phone or email and then submitting the Form to the parent/legal guardian by email or mail.
-When the parent/legal guardian ils not present, the team official must make a record of how and when the parent/legal guardian was notified.
-The notification will include a request for the parent /legal guardian to provide confirmation and completion of the Concussion Notification Form whether in by mail or electronically. - (4) Player Pass - (a) In league play.
-The team official must also obtain the player's pass from the Referee, and attach it to the copy of the Form retained by the team. - (b) In tournament play, including, but not limited to, Regional and National Tournament play in the US Youth Soccer National Championships and President's Cup.
-The tournament committee will obtain the player's pass and keep it until a proper medical release relating to the injured player is received by the committee.
+If the player is not able to sign, note on the player's signature line "unavailable". - (3) If a parent/legal guardian of the player is present, have the parent/legal guardian sign and date the Form, and give the parent/legal guardian one of the copies of the completed Form.
+If the parent/legal guardian is not present, then the team official is responsible for notifying the parent/legal guardian ASAP by phone or email and then submitting the Form to the parent/legal guardian by email or mail.
+When the parent/legal guardian is not present, the team official must make a record of how and when the parent/legal guardian was notified.
+The notification will include a request for the parent/legal guardian to provide confirmation and completion of the Concussion Notification Form whether in writing or electronically. - (4) The team official must also get the player's pass from the referee, and attach it to the copy of the Form retained by the team.